implico/frontend-starter/README.md

 * Git, e.g. [Github desktop](https://desktop.github.com/)

 <br>
-After installing, run:
+After cloning the repo (remember **not to use a directory containing an exclamation mark (!)** - it breaks glob patterns), run:
 ```
 npm install
 bower install
 ```

-On Windows, remember not to have Visual Studio open at this time and to run Bower from Git Shell.
+On Windows, remember to run Bower from Git Shell.
+If you use Visual Studio, close it while npm installs the modules.

 <br>